code-saturne/code_saturne/docs/doxygen/developer_guide/debugging.md

 front-end is obsolete and uses a dated graphical toolkit, but has the advantage of combining a command prompt with graphical tools, and is very easy to use, so it might remain an option.

-The [Nemiver](https://www.gnu.org/software/ddd) debugger also has a GDB back-end.
-It offers a clean display, but lacks the possibility of typing commands; everything must be done using the mouse and menus, which is often tedious.
-The project seems abandoned.
-[KDbg](https://www.kdbg.org/) is similar, slightly more practical, but does not seem to have been very active since 2018.

 The [gdbgui](https://www.gdbgui.com/) debugger seems promising, and a good potential successor to DDD.
 It is based on a web-browser interface,